 Eliminate Barriers for Clinical Laboratory Personnel.
 In 2009 the Department of Public Health began working on updating clinical laboratory personnel regulations.
-According to the notice of proposed rulemaking, the current licensing standards are outdated and difficult to administer and serve as barriers to licensure of qualified persons.
+According to the notice of proposed rulemaking, the current licensing standards are outdated, difficult to administer, and prevent licensure of qualified persons.
 These regulations went out for public comment in August 2010.
-The department was overwhelmed with over 15,000 comments on the draft regulations and plans to withdraw its proposal and start again.
-On July 22, 2011 CDPH published a "Notice of

-Decision Not to Proceed" for the Clinical Lab Personnel Standards Regulations as a result of the 15,000 detailed and thoughtful comments received by the department that required a significant revision of the package.
+The department was overwhelmed with over 15,000 comments on the draft regulations and withdrew its proposal and start again.
+On July 22, 2011 CDPH published a "Notice of Decision Not to Proceed" for the Clinical Lab Personnel Standards Regulations as a result of the numerous comments received by the department.
 The package was withdrawn in order for the department to adequately address the valid issues raised and to ensure the package meets all the standards of the Administrative Procedure Act including Authority, Reference, Consistency, Clarity, Necessity, and Non Duplication.